hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ---
-title: Eclipse debugger
+title: Eclipse Debugger
 author: Daniel Stolpe
 bibliography: refs.bib
 ---

 # Live Programming Seminar
 - Your Name: Daniel Stolpe
-- Your Topic: Eclipse Java debugger
+- Your Topic: Eclipse Debugger (Java)

->Generally try to drill down on reasons behind properties of the system.
-Make use of the general observations about the system in arguing about specific properties or mechanisms.

 ## About the System itself
->Summary of system properties

 Eclipse provides IDEs and platforms for many languages and architectures.
 Eclipse is famous for their Java IDE, C/C++, JavaScript and PHP IDEs built on extensible platforms for creating desktop, Web and cloud IDEs.
 The Eclipse IDEs are open-source. @RefKey[EclipseOrg]

-Eclipse was inspired by the Smalltalk-based VisualAge family of IDEs. @RefKey[EclipseFAQWhereFrom] The Eclipse Project was originally created by IBM in November 2001 and supported by a consortium of software vendors.
+Eclipse was inspired by the Smalltalk-based VisualAge family of IDEs. @RefKey[EclipseFAQWhereFrom]

+The Eclipse Project was originally created by IBM in November 2001 and supported by a consortium of software vendors.
 The Eclipse Foundation was created in January 2004 as an independent not-for-profit corporation to act as the steward of the Eclipse community. @RefKey[EclipseOrgOrg]

+The Java Debugger is part of the "Java Development Tools (JDT) Debug" project.
+It is implemented on top of the language independent "debug model" provided by the platform debugger which provides language independent facilities for launching programs, source code lookup, breakpoints and debugging UI. @RefKey[EclipseDebug]

+Talking about the Eclipse Debugger in the following always relates to the Java Debugger.

 ### System boundaries
 >What have you looked at exactly?
 Mention the boundaries of the system and state what is included and excluded.
 For example, in Chrome the system might be the developer tools.
 This ignores any JavaScript libraries which might add additional live capabilities to the tools or to the page currently developed.
 Another example are auto-testing setups which span a particular editor, testing framework, and auto-testing tool.

-We are focusing on the Java Debugger of the Eclipse Java IDE.
-The Java Debugger is part of the "Java Development Tools (JDT) Debug" project.
-It is implemented on top of the language independent "debug model" provided by the platform debugger which provides language independent facilities for launching programs, source code lookup, breakpoints and debugging UI. @RefKey[EclipseDebug]
-We use Java 1.8.0 update 112 as Virtual Machine for running Eclipse itself and the sample application we develop.
+We focus on parts of the Eclipse Debugger, which are facilitating liveness.
+These are the graphical tools allowing to inspect and modify runtime state, to modify runtime behavior and to evaluate code snippets at runtime.
+Although these features depend on the available features of the underlying JVM, we focus only on the Eclipse Debugger implementation.

+The "Scrapbook Page" does not directly belong to the Eclipse Debugger, but we also look at that concept and implementation, because it fits in the context of liveness and builds upon the same code like some tools of the Eclipse Debugger.

 ### Context
-  - In which context is the system used?
-    The Eclipse Java debugger is used for debugging Java applications during development within Eclipse or debugging arbitrary Java applications remotely.

-  - Description of user context (professional, amateur, public presentation in front of audience, (un)known requirements, children, ...)
-    The Eclipse Java debugger or the Eclipse Java IDE is not used by a specific user group.
-Amateurs and students use it to learn coding, professional developers use it to build small and large scale applications.
-Especially for unexperienced developers, the IDE is useful to immediately see syntactical errors and suggestions on how to fix them.
-Also code completion features help to explore and find classes and methods.
-The debugger is useful for every user group to understand and debug runtime behavior.
+The Eclipse Debugger is used in software development by a single person in front of one computer.
+It is often used by professional developers in companies, but also by amateurs and students at home, in university classes or schools.

 ### General Application Domain
-There are different Eclipse IDEs for different programming languages and different purposes.
-Mainly, these IDEs are used to build desktop, Web and Cloud applications.
-The Eclipse Java Debugger is used to support the creation of these applications by providing a graphical debugger.
+The Eclipse Debugger is used for debugging Java applications graphically.
+The user wants to understand the runtime behavior of an application, mostly to find bugs.
+This is supported by graphical tools to set Breakpoints, inspect variables and watch expressions.
+With its liveness features like Hot Code Replace, code evaluation and variable modification it can also be used for limited experimental development and iterative trial-and-error coding.
+The debugged application can run locally or on a remote computer.

 ### Design Goals of the System
 >What is the design rational behind the system?
 Which values are supported by the system?
 Which parts of the system reflect this rational?
 For example, auto-testing setups are designed to improve productivity by improving the workflow for TDD through providing feedback on the overall system behavior during programming.
 Smalltalk systems are designed for expressiveness and enabling understanding through allowing users to directly access and manipulate all runtime objects in the system.

-Eclipse is a community for individuals and organizations who wish to collaborate on commercially-friendly open source software.
-Its projects are focused on building an open development platform comprised of extensible frameworks, tools and runtimes for building, deploying and managing software across the lifecycle.
-An important aspect of Eclipse is the focus on enabling the use of open source technology in commercial software products and services. @RefKey[EclipseOrgOrg]
+The Eclipse Debugger is mainly designed to interactively debug any kind of Java applications to find bugs faster and increase productivity.
+Therefore, the different graphical tools to inspect runtime state etc. are pluggable to allow customization to keep only those tools in direct view of the programmer which he needs for his current task.

+Many typical features needed to debug an application, like showing the current value of a variable or setting Breakpoints, are also available directly in the code editor via mouse interaction or keyboard shortcuts.
+This shall help the the programmer to stay focused on one view.

+To allow some experimental development and iterative-trial-and-error coding with Java, the Eclipse Debugger provides Hot Code Replace to change runtime behavior without the need to restart a program.
+This shall also improve productivity by avoiding lots of restarts, especially for long running programs like servers or other applications with significant boot times or important runtime state.

+Scrapbook pages allow additional interactive code snippet evaluation. @RefKey[EclipseDebug]

+The Eclipse Debugger is not designed to develop a whole application at runtime.

 ### Type of System
-*What is the general nature of the system?
+>What is the general nature of the system?
 For example: interactive tool, system, library, language, execution environment, application.
-What makes the system part of that category?*
+What makes the system part of that category?

-The Eclipse Java Debugger is an interactive debugger which provides the following debugging functionality @RefKey[EclipseDebug]:
+The Eclipse Debugger is an interactive, graphical debugger for Java applications.

-  - Launching of a Java VM in either run or debug mode
-  - Attaching to a running Java VM
-  - Expression evaluation in the context of a stack frame
-  - Scrapbook pages for interactive Java code snippet evaluation
-  - Dynamic class reloading where supported by Java virtual machine (since Java 1.4)

 ---

 ## Workflows
-Writing code in Eclipse is supported by syntax highlighting, code completion and lots of other feedback mechanisms to detect syntactical errors.
-The views and tools are pluggable so that you can adjust the IDE to your needs.
-When debugging, the Eclipse Debugger provides some liveness features to replace code of methods and lots of different ways to inspect runtime state.
-These features are mainly used to find bugs faster, but not to develop applications at runtime.
-In following exemplary workflow, we try to develop the application as live as possible, keeping the application running as long as possible while writing the source code.
+Although the Eclipse Debugger is not designed to develop a whole application at runtime, we try to develop it as live as possible in the following exemplary workflow.
+Therefore, we keep the application running as long as possible while writing the source code.
+This helps to illustrate the possibilities and limitations of live programming with the Eclipse Debugger.

+We use a Java Virtual Machine version 1.8.0 update 112 for running Eclipse Neon.1a Release (4.6.1) and the sample application we develop.

 ### Example Workflow
 >Description of the major workflow which illustrates all relevant "live programming" features.
 The workflow description should cover all major elements and interactions available.
 Augmented by annotated pictures and screencast.

 A good example to demonstrate live programming features and its limitations is creating a bouncing ball simulation with Java 2D drawing features.

-1. We start Eclipse (in this test case Neon.1a Release (4.6.1))
+1. We start Eclipse
 2. We choose from the menu bar "File" > "New" > "Java Project"
 3. We choose a project name, e.g. "BouncingBall" and click "Finish"
 4. In the "Package Explorer" we right-click on our new project "BouncingBall" and choose "New" > "Class".
 In the opening Dialog we enter the name "Main" and select the checkbox "public static void main(String[] args)" and click "Finish"
 5. We add three more classes, but leaving the checkbox for creating a main method unchecked.
 The classes are "Ball", "BallPanel" and "BallDialog"
-6. We select the class "Ball" and add some fields and methods to it by adjusting (in the following, "adjusting" always is writing the code and saving the changes by pressing *Ctrl+S*) the code like this:
+6. We select the class "Ball" and add some fields and methods to it by adjusting (in the following, "adjusting" always means writing the code and saving the changes by pressing *Ctrl+S*) the code like this:
 ```java
 import java.awt.Color;
 import java.awt.Graphics;